Aijunly/JUSThesis/README.md

 # JUSThesis
-latex template for bachelor's degree of JUST
+latex template for bachelor's degree of JUST in [Overleaf](www.overleaf.com)